ManicodeSecurity/Defending-DevOps/004-K8S-Cluster-Authentication/lab.md

 ### Task 1: Launch Your Infrastructure
 First, we will spin up our application in both a `development` and `production` namespace.

-Note: You should be logged in to Cloud Shell using the custom account given to you on the slip of paper to run the following commands, not jboss@manicode.us.
+Note: You should be logged in to Cloud Shell using the custom account given to you on the slip of paper to run the following commands, not <your-intern-email>@manicode.us.

 We need to retrieve the credentials of our running cluster using the `gcloud get-credentials` command.
 This command updates our kubeconfig in Cloud Shell file with appropriate credentials and endpoint information to point kubectl at a specific cluster in Google Kubernetes Engine.

 ```
-# Use gcloud get-credentials to retrieve
+# Use gcloud get-credentials to retrieve the cert
 gcloud container clusters get-credentials <cluster-id> --zone us-west1-a --project <project-id>
 ```
 Now we launch our pods and services for each Namespace: